Co-operative Education Student of the Year

 Each year, Saskatchewan Polytechnic celebrates National Co-operative Education Week by awarding the Co-operative Education Student of the Year Award.
 This award is intended to reward a Co-operative Education student who has demonstrated excellence over the course of the academic year including time spent on work terms.
 Selection is based on professional promise, academic achievement and practical application of theory.

-National Co-operative Education and Work-Integrated Learning Week was celebrated March 16 to 20, 2020.
+National Co-operative Education and Work-Integrated Month was celebrated March 1 to 31, 2021.

 It is celebrated each year by Co-operative Education and Work-Integrated Learning Canada (CEWIL Canada) to promote the value of Co-operative Education programs at its 79 university and colleges members across Canada.

 Co-operative Education programs facilitate paid, training-related work terms for students in a variety of academic programs.
 It is a partnership between the student, the school, and industry which produces significant benefits for all three.